 We ask critical suppliers to conduct annual self-assessments and self-improvement by using RBA Corporate Level SAQ (Responsible Business Alliance Self-Assessment Questionnaire), a RBA evaluation tool.

-In fiscal 2021, 50 critical suppliers conducted the self-check assessment.
+In fiscal 2023, our 60 critical suppliers conducted the self-assessment.

 For suppliers deemed to have sustainability risks as a result of our surveys/audits, we request them to submit improvement plans and take corrective actions.
+In creating improvement plans, we provide support to all suppliers by holding meetings in which we introduce case studies from OMRON and other companies.
 Should there be a critical compliance violation, including violation of environmental, social and governance aspects, we have a policy and procedure in place, including actions to review a contract.

-During fiscal 2021, we received submissions of corrective actions from 98 suppliers deemed sustainability risks.
-These suppliers are making improvements based on corrective action plans.
+In fiscal 2023, we received corrective actions plans from 25 suppliers (incl.
+9 critical suppliers) deemed sustainability risks.
+These suppliers are making improvements based on their corrective action plans.

 Risk Category | Contents | Number of companies | Number of companies that implemented improvement |